-Using play, storytelling and art, these re-discovered artefacts (from rusty bike wheels and old sledges to dusty console controllers and forgotten Furbies) will be remixed and reborn as new participatory games that bring everyday streets alive and build connections between people.
+Using play, storytelling and art, re-discovered artefacts (from rusty bike wheels and old sledges to dusty console controllers and forgotten Furbies) were remixed and reborn as new participatory games.

-The new project is a collaboration between KWMC and Ludic Rooms for the Bristol 2015 Neighbourhood Arts Programme.
-It has been commissioned for the Neighbourhood Partnership area of Filwood, Knowle and Windmill Hill, inviting people to see “junk” in a different way by tapping into the shared experiences of play across different generations and cultures.
-The project aims to promote the re-use of existing objects, materials and landscapes and the positive occupation of public space within the local area, as well as encouraging cross-generational conversations about how we value material goods.
+The project was a collaboration between KWMC and Ludic Rooms for the Bristol 2015 Neighbourhood Arts Programme.
+It was commissioned for the Neighbourhood Partnership area of Filwood, Knowle and Windmill Hill, inviting people to see “junk” in a different way by tapping into the shared experiences of play across different generations and cultures.
+The project aimed to promote the re-use of existing objects, materials and landscapes and the positive occupation of public space within the local area, as well as encouraging cross-generational conversations about how we value material goods.

 As Black Friday dawns and Christmas shoppers start the hunt for gifts at bargain prices, a group of artists are encouraging people to breathe new life into old toys – rather than throwing them away to make room for new ones.
 Over the last few months we've been collaborating with artists Ludic Rooms have been touring the streets of Knowle West...